rv27783/OpsPD/README.md

 # OpsPD
-This is command OpsPD Repository
+This is repository for OPSPD.